MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/updateuserroles.md

 -   Set the *DeleteAccountIds* element to an array that contains 123, 456, and 789.

 Users with account level roles can be restricted to specific accounts.
-Users with customer level roles can access all accounts within the user?s customer, and their access cannot be restricted to specific accounts.
+Users with customer level roles can access all accounts within the user's customer, and their access cannot be restricted to specific accounts.

 > [!NOTE]
-> When attempting to restrict customer level user roles to specific accounts the *UpdateUserRoles* operation will not fail, and the user will retain access for all accounts within the user?s customer.
+> When attempting to restrict customer level user roles to specific accounts the *UpdateUserRoles* operation will not fail, and the user will retain access for all accounts within the user's customer.

 ## Requirements
 Service: [CustomerManagementService.svc v11](https://clientcenter.api.bingads.microsoft.com/Api/CustomerManagement/v11/CustomerManagementService.svc)